 Dr. Hans Paerl recently presented at the “Theo Murphy international scientific meeting” for dissolved organic matter in freshwaters to talk about The “new normal” of catastrophic tropical cyclone flooding in Coastal North Carolina (USA): Implications for organic matter and nutrient cycling.
 To view the full presentation click here

-PhD students Haley Plaas and Malcom Barnard are assisting with SciREN-Coast this year.
+PhD students Haley Plaas and Malcolm Barnard are assisting with SciREN-Coast this year.
 SciREN-Coast is a community of educators and researchers based in eastern North Carolina who share resources to promote science literacy in today’s youth.
-Haley is a member of the logistics team and Malcom is a member of the education team.
+Haley is a member of the logistics team and Malcolm is a member of the education team.
 To learn more about SciREN-Coast and their upcoming events click here.

 PhD student Haley Plaas recently gave a talk at the NC Museum of Natural Sciences about how air quality might be impacted by cyanobacteria toxin production.
 You can watch her presentation here.